Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 Use this decision rule:

-• If you want Docker-managed encryption + service scoping: use Swarm secrets.
+• If you want Docker-managed encryption and service scoping: use Swarm secrets.

 • If you’re on plain Compose: use secret files, lock them down, and consider a real secret manager for production deployments.